-- U-20 and U-21 coaches will be allowed a maximum of two (2) interactions in the first half of the game and a maximum of two (2) interactions in the second half of the game.
-These coach interactions can occur in the same end or in different ends. - Teams will be given one (1) coach interaction per extra end. - Unused interactions cannot be carried over. - During a Coach Interaction, opposing coaches will also be allowed to interact with their respective team until the team that called the interaction has concluded their communication.
+- U-18 coaches will be allowed a maximum of one (1) interaction per end. - Teams will be given one (1) coach interaction per extra end. - During a Coach Interaction, opposing coaches will also be allowed to interact with their respective team until the team that called the interaction has concluded their communication.
 Coach Interactions may last between 5-60 seconds, but not longer.
 If a team uses less than that amount of time, the opposition team's opportunity to communicate ends as well. - During a Coach Interaction, coaches may meet with their team either on the backboard or behind the backline.
 The team calling the interaction gets priority of the position of where they want to meet. - Interactions can be called by anyone on the team in control of the house or their coach.
 If the coach or a player wants an interaction, they must signal a T with their hands when their team is in control of the house.
 If anyone signals for an interaction, the team must use an interaction. - Coaches are responsible for keeping track and policing the number of interactions used.
-Disagreements will be brought forth to the Chief Umpire. - Time clocks will run during interactions as normal thinking time. - Time clocks for Under-20 four-person games will add an additional two (2) minutes to their time clock for a total of forty (40) minutes.
-Games will be ten (10) ends. - Time clocks for Under-21 Mixed Doubles games will add an additional two (2) minutes to their time clock for a total of twenty-four (24) minutes.
-Games will be eight (8) ends.
+Disagreements will be brought forth to the Chief Umpire. - Time clocks will run during interactions as normal thinking time. - Time clocks for Under-18 four-person games will add an additional four (4) minutes to their time clock for a total of 34 minutes.
+All U-18 games are eight (8) ends. - When extra ends are required, the game clocks will be reset and given five (5) minutes for four-person games. - Time between ends will be sixty (60) seconds.
+Coaches will be allowed up to forty-five (45) seconds of talking time with their team between ends and coaches may meet with their team either on the backboard or on the sideline between the hog lines.
+Coaches will then have 15 seconds of travel time to be seated before the first stone of the end is delivered.
+Note: Timers can implement the after clock of 10 seconds.
+This is done at World events and is available in CurlTime. - Coaches will also have five (5) minutes to meet with their teams at the halfway point of the game.
+This will occur at the 4th end break. - Coaches will use the assigned seating on the backboards during the games with their chairs positioned on the same side as their team's rocks.
+Between ends, coaches can travel to either end respectful of games on adjacent sheets.
+Coaches must only travel along the sidelines, and they must wear suitable footwear to be on the ice.